vadimcn/codelldb/MANUAL.md

   - Otherwise, target is created from the binary pointed to by the `program` attribute.
 - Target properties are configured using `args`, `env`, `cwd`, `stdio`, etc, configuration attributes.
 - Breakpoints are created.
 - The `preRunCommands` sequence is executed.
-These commands may alter debug target configuration (e.g. alter args or env).
+These commands may alter debug target configuration (e.g. args or env).
 - The debuggee process is created:
   - If `processCreateCommands` attribute is present, this command sequence is executed.
 These are expected to have created a process corresponding to the debug target.